Nicholas-Waller/Flappy-Bird-Neutal-Net/README.md

 | Pipe Speed              | This is how many pixels the pipe moves on any given frame                              | 3             |
 | Pipe Freq               | This is how many frames must take place before a new pipe is created                   | 150           |
 | Pipe Width              | This is how wide each given pipe is, in pixels                                         | 50            |

+## Notes
+It is known that the sliders are not the most responsive.
+Sadly, due to Pygame not having an easy built-in slider, I had to custom make a slider.
+The values/positionings are slightly off, and this is known.

+## Possible Improvements / Bugs Known
+ - Update slider to be more responsive.
+ - Implement multithreading for the matrix calculations that the birds are doing so that the game doesn't lag as severly when there are a large amount of birds.
+ - When updating "pipe freq", it may make the pipe come to you significantly faster than expected, or significantly slower, depending on the current frame count.
+ - When updating "pipe gap", the gap will not apply visually to the current pipe, but it will apply in practice.
+E.g. if you update the gap to be larger, it might look like the birds clip through the pipe because they're assuming that the pipe has a larger gap than it does.